rei/rei-cedar-docs/docs/release-notes/winter-2020/README.md

 - Fixed an issue where `CdrSelect` would emit an event twice
 - Fixed an issue where `event.preventDefault()` didn't work with the `navigate` event from `CdrPagination`.
 The above `CdrSelect` fix was also applied
+- Fixed a build configuration issue that resulted in Cedar CSS being dropped by Webpack when in production mode
+- Updated the `style` path in Cedar to point to the correct file
+- Added responsive `CdrText` modifiers for `heading-serif-strong`

 ### Icon Library